Borel versions of the Local Lemma and LOCAL algorithms for graphs of finite asymptotic separation index: Introduction and main results

 Most of the examples listed in Theorem~\ref{theo:asi1_group} have or can have exponential growth rate.
 In such cases, Corollary~\ref{corl:main_asi1} is an advancement over both Theorems~\ref{theo:subexp} and \ref{theo:BorelLLL}\ref{item:positive}.
 Interestingly, it is not known whether there exist any Borel graphs $G$ of subexponential growth with $\asi(G) > 1$.

 Of course, the result of Corollary~\ref{corl:main_asi1} holds for other finite values of $\asi(G_\B)$ as well, but with the exponent $2$ replaced by $\asi(G_\B) + 1$.
-Our second main result is a Borel version of the LLL for the case $\asi(G_\B) < \infty$ with a \pw criterion independent of the value of $\asi(G_\B)$:
+Our second main result is a Borel version of the LLL for bounded CSPs $\B$ satisfying $\asi(G_\B) < \infty$, which holds under a \pw criterion independent of the actual value of $\asi(G_\B)$:

 The above results add further impetus to solve the problem of whether there exist Borel graphs $G$ with $1 < \asi(G) < \infty$, since if they do not, Corollary~\ref{corl:main_asi1} would supersede Theorem~\ref{theo:main_speedup}.